A numerical approach to particle creation in accelerating toy models: Numerical results

-For the static potential we propagate the same initial signal as before, but now with a potential of the form \eqref{Eq:RadialPot} with $V_0=1000$, $r_0=0.1$ and $\delta=0.1$.
-The introduction of a static potential does have an effect on the propagation of $\phi$, mainly the partial reflection of the signal as it reaches the potential and the partial confinement of the part that does go through it.
-The trapped signal consecutively reflects on the origin and on the potential's boundary, slowly leaking out of the potential and propagating towards $\scri^+$.
-This is the reason why, if one wishes to recover the whole signal at future null infinity, the time of evolution must be extended for the trapped signal to have enough time to leave the computational domain.
-On Figure [\ref{fig:RadialPotBogSpectra}] we present the real part of $\phi$ and $\Pi$ at $\scri^+$ and the Bogoliubov coefficients spectra.
-In line with expectations, the signal arrives at future null infinity deformed, exhibiting dampened oscillations as the part of the signal that is trapped in the potential slowly leaks away from the potential and arrives at $\scri^+$.
-However, the $\alpha$ coefficient spectra reveals no new modes, so the signal remains with the same initial frequency.
-The $\beta$ coefficients remain negligible when compared to the $\alpha$ coefficients - around two orders of magnitude smaller - which agrees with our theoretical understanding of this scattering process in a stationary scenario.
-The $\alpha^2-\beta^2$ condition for this case gives 1.001492.
+For the static potential case, we propagate the same initial signal as before, but now in the presence of a potential of the form~(\ref{Eq:RadialPot}) with parameters $V_0 = 1000$, $r_0 = 0.1$, and $\delta = 0.1$.
+In contrast to the previous case, the introduction of a static potential affects the propagation of $\phi_{\omega_0}$, primarily by partially reflecting the signal as it reaches the barrier and partially confining the transmitted component.
+The trapped portion subsequently bounces between the origin and the potential boundary, gradually leaking out and propagating towards $\scri^+$.
+Consequently, to recover the full signal at future null infinity, the evolution time must be extended long enough for the trapped component to fully exit the computational domain.